About Hornby America

 Hornby America is committed to providing strong technical and product support to our network of dedicated retailers across the United States and encourage consumers to visit their local hobby store.
 In addition, Hornby America supports the brands we carry by offering timely technical assisitance via a toll-free telephone line or email.

-Established in 1999, Hornby America operates a corporate business office and distribution facility located in Fife, WA, 28 miles south of Seattle and minutes away from the Port of Tacoma.
+Established in 1999, Hornby America operates a corporate business office and distribution facility located in Lakewood, WA, 28 miles south of Seattle and minutes away from the Port of Tacoma.
 From this location, Hornby America is a full service distributor that imports and distributes slot cars, model railroads, plastic model kits, die-cast collectibles, paints and accessories.

 Exclusive North American importer and distributor of Scalextric slot car sets, cars and accessories as well as the highly acclaimed Slot.It range of slot cars, performance spares and accessories.